At a glance - Tax treatment of various lump sum payment

 Employers who are participating in the Auto-Inclusion Scheme for Employment Income

-Please complete ‘item d4’ of the Form IR8E by providing the breakdown of the taxable items.
+Please complete ‘item d4(i)’ and 'item d4(ii)' of the Form IR8E by providing the taxable amount and the amount for compensation for loss of office respectively.
 State the date of approval if clarification has been sought from IRAS on the taxability of the retrenchment benefit components.

 See information on what you should do when the retrenched employees include foreigners.